arvigeus/AZ-204/Questions/Cosmos DB.md

 - [ ] Assign shared throughput to each container individually, allowing each to draw from its own pool of throughput.

 Answer: Shared throughput in Azure Cosmos DB is specified at the database level and then shared among all containers within the database.
 This is ideal for scenarios where you have multiple containers that do not require a high volume of operations and you want to optimize costs.
-Dedicated throughput is specified at the container (not at dayabase level) level and would be more expensive for a scenario where the containers do not have a high volume of operations.
+Dedicated throughput is specified at the container (not at database level) level and would be more expensive for a scenario where the containers do not have a high volume of operations.
 Shared throughput is not assigned at the container level but at the database level.

 ---